 (IPPC) licence from the EPA.

-- View the list of certified installations (PDF format, latest update April 2022)
+- View the list of certified installations (PDF, latest update August 2022)

 Special Requirements for Dry Cleaners only